 If you’re taking a conventional lipoic acid supplement, you’re likely only getting half or less of the benefit of natural lipoic acid.
 Thus, 50 mg of R alpha lipoic acid is equivalent to 100 mg of synthetic alpha lipoic acid.
 When you buy R alpha lipoic acid supplements, you only need half the dosage of regular ALA supplements.

-Animal research has shown that R alpha lipoic acid acid can more efficiently than other forms to increase or maintain levels of other antioxidants including COQ 10, vitamin C, vitamin E and glutathione.
+Animal research has shown that R alpha lipoic acid acid can more efficiently than other forms to increase or maintain levels of other antioxidants including CoQ 10, vitamin C, vitamin E and glutathione.

-Dosage and daily intake, how much do you need and how
+Dosage and daily intake, how much do you need and how much is excessive?

 The ideal dosage of an alpha lipoic acid supplement is not known.
 As a daily maintenance, a dosage of 10 to 50 mg a few times a week seems reasonable.